Mario Tennis (Game Boy Color)

 Figure out what "- ENTER NO -" does.

-Does exactly what it says on the tin, allowing both the player and his/her doubles partner's stats to be leveled up.
+Does exactly what it says on the tin, allowing both the player and their doubles partner's stats to be leveled up.

 Edits the palette of the current room.
 Use the D-Pad to choose a color, A to display the chosen color's RGB values, and the D-Pad to edit them.